Beta decay: Rare decay modes

-Bound-state β− decay
+Bound-state β decay

-A very small minority of free neutron decays (about four per million) are so-called "two-body decays", in which the proton, electron and antineutrino are produced, but the electron fails to gain the 13.6 eV energy necessary to escape the proton, and therefore simply remains bound to it, as a neutral hydrogen atom.
+A very small minority of free neutron decays (about four per million) are "two-body decays": the proton, electron and antineutrino are produced, but the electron fails to gain the 13.6 eV energy necessary to escape the proton, and therefore simply remains bound to it, as a neutral hydrogen atom.
 In this type of beta decay, in essence all of the neutron decay energy is carried off by the antineutrino.

 For fully ionized atoms (bare nuclei), it is possible in likewise manner for electrons to fail to escape the atom, and to be emitted from the nucleus into low-lying atomic bound states (orbitals).
-This cannot occur for neutral atoms with low-lying bound states which are already filled by electrons.
+This can in theory occur for neutral atoms, as a new bound state is always opened by the decay, but rarely is appreciable.